mktrm/cs426-fall23/index.md

 If you absolutely cannot make Saturday work, please contact Kazem directly before July 15th.

+## Late Assignments
+You will have 1 late days during the whole summer session for late homeworks.
+You will also have 1 late days for weekly check-ins.
+You can use your late days however you wish to.

 ## Academic Integrity
 Cheating WILL be taken seriously.
 It is not fair to honest students to take cheating lightly, nor is it fair to the cheater to let him/her go on thinking that is a reasonable alternative in life.